temporalio/cli/docs/operator/cluster.md

 gRPC metadata to send with requests.
 Format: key=value.
 Use valid JSON formats for value

 **--name**
-Frontend address of the remote cluster
+Frontend address of the remote Cluster.

 **--namespace**
 Alias: **-n**